Key points

 Problem

+Bosch Power Tools expanded its professional hardware offering with digital services through a mobile application connected to Bluetooth‑enabled tools.
 Advanced digital features risked low adoption among field workers due to harsh work environments, while managers and dealers required richer data and remote capabilities.

-- Mapped role‑specific needs and constraints across field and back‑office contexts
+Mapped role‑specific needs and constraints across field and back‑office contexts.